robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "I'll come in with you.
 How's that?"

 As we headed back into the noise, I tapped my fingers against my thigh, trying to remember who was having what.
 A loud rough laugh landed in my neck.
-I glanced at Brittany—one corner of her mouth lifted.
+I glanced at Brittany — one corner of her mouth lifted.
 She turned to the bartender.

 "Two Chardonnays, a Cab-Sav, a diet coke and two lemon-lime bitters."
 She caught my arm.
 "You're not covering all this."